ckchang117/outfit-generator/README.md

 - Don't forget accessories, shoes, and outerwear
 - Regular updates help improve recommendations

-## 🔒 Privacy & Security

-- **Your data is yours** - Only you can see your wardrobe and outfits
-- **Secure storage** - All photos are stored securely and never shared
-- **Account protection** - Industry-standard authentication keeps your account safe

-## 📱 Access Anywhere

-The app works great on:
-- Desktop computers
-- Tablets
-- Mobile phones
-- Any device with a modern web browser

 ## 🆘 Need Help?

 Having trouble?
 Here are some common solutions: